Skip to content

 What Is Private Equity and How Does It Work?

-Exhibit 1: Private equity is now the largest alternative asset class
+Private equity is now the largest alternative asset class (Exhibit 1)

-Exhibit 1: Private equity is now the largest alternative asset class
+Private equity is now the largest alternative asset class (Exhibit 1)

 Source: Preqin Forecasts, as of Q3 2021, 2021 figure is annualized based on data to March, 2022-2026 are Preqin's forecasted figures.

-One of the reasons for the growth of private equity is its potential to offer higher returns than both public equities and some other alternative investments over the long term.1 The potential for higher returns comes at the expense of liquidity: unlike public equities and traditional equity investment vehicles, such as mutual funds or ETFs, private equity is not traded on an exchange or offered in a regulated vehicle with daily liquidity.
-Instead, private equity funds tend to be relatively illiquid because they require investor capital to be locked up for several years to allow time for the investment to increase in value through growth, maturity or business improvement.
+One of the reasons for the growth of private equity is its potential to offer higher returns than both public equities and some other alternative investments over the long term.2 The potential for higher returns comes at the expense of liquidity: unlike public equities and traditional equity investment vehicles, such as mutual funds or ETFs, private equity is not traded on an exchange or offered in a regulated vehicle with daily liquidity.
+Instead, private equity funds tend to be relatively illiquid because they require investor capital to be locked up for several years to allow time for the investment to increase in value through growth, maturity, or business improvement.

-What Are Some Common Types of Private Equity Investments?
+Common Types of Private Equity Investments

 There are a number of categories and sub-categories of private equity strategies, which display a range of risk and return profiles (Exhibit 3).